vein-lang/book/docs/guides/the-basis.md

 # The Basics

-Mana is a new programming language for Windows, OSX, Linux app development.
+Vein is a new programming language for Windows, OSX, Linux app development.

-Mana provides its own versions of all fundamental types, including Int32, UInt32 and other variants for integers, Double, Half and Float for floating-point values, Bool for Boolean values, and String for textual data.
+Vein provides its own versions of all fundamental types, including Int32, UInt32 and other variants for integers, Double, Half and Float for floating-point values, Bool for Boolean values, and String for textual data.
-Mana also provides powerful versions of the three primary collection types, Array, List, and Dictionary, as described in  [Collection Types](./CollectionTypes).
+Vein also provides powerful versions of the three primary collection types, Array, List, and Dictionary, as described in  [Collection Types](./CollectionTypes).